 The evolution of a quantum system is described by a Hamiltonian which is typically a Hermitian operator.
-It was shown that relaxing Hermiticity condition, if one considers non-Hermitian systems with parity-time (\(\mathcal{PT}\)) symmetry \cite{Bender'98,Bender2007} (with \(\mathcal{P}\) being the reflection operator in space and \(\mathcal{T}\) being the time-reversal operator) or rotation-time (\(\mathcal{RT}\)) symmetry (with \(\mathcal{R}\) being the rotation operator along a fixed axis) \cite{SongReal}, the energy eigenvalues can be real depending on the system parameters, thereby maintaining all the properties of standard quantum mechanics and describing natural processes.
-However, such a system undergoes a transition from broken to an unbroken phase where the energy spectrum becomes real from imaginary values, known as exceptional points \cite{Bender'98, Bender2007}.
-Several counter-intuitive results are also reported in this framework -- when a local \(\mathcal{PT}\)-symmetric Hamiltonian acts on a part of an entangled state, it was shown that there is a violation of no-signalling principle \cite{lee2014} which was later settled by Naimark's dilation \cite{Tang2016}.
+It was shown that, relaxing the Hermiticity condition, if one considers non-Hermitian systems with parity-time (\(\mathcal{PT}\)) symmetry \cite{Bender'98,Bender2007} (with \(\mathcal{P}\) being the reflection operator in space and \(\mathcal{T}\) being the time-reversal operator) or rotation-time (\(\mathcal{RT}\)) symmetry (with \(\mathcal{R}\) being the rotation operator along a fixed axis) \cite{SongReal}, the energy eigenvalues can be real depending on the system parameters, thereby maintaining all the properties of standard quantum mechanics and describing natural processes.
+However, such a system undergoes a transition from a broken to an unbroken phase where the energy spectrum becomes real from imaginary values, known as exceptional points \cite{Bender'98, Bender2007}.
+Several counter-intuitive results are also reported in this framework -- when a local \(\mathcal{PT}\)-symmetric Hamiltonian acts on a part of an entangled state, it was shown that there is a violation of the no-signaling principle \cite{lee2014} which was later settled by Naimark's dilation \cite{Tang2016}.
 On the other hand, interesting phases in the ground state of the \(\mathcal{RT}\)-symmetric Hamiltonian are also reported \cite{SongReal, PTSymmetry_spin1, PTSymmetry_spin2} in which the broken-unbroken transition is found to be connected with the factorization surface of the corresponding Hermitian models \cite{ganesh2021}.
-Over the times, it has been realized that such systems can have great influences in different branches of physics ranging from optics \cite{guo2009,Wimmer2015} to electronics \cite{schindler2011}, Bose-Einstein condensates \cite{kreibich2014} and many-body physics \cite{SongReal, PTSymmetry_network,PTSymmetry_tighbinding_2, PTSymmetry_tighbinding_4, PTSymmetry_tightbinding_1, PTSymmetry_spin1, PTSymmetry_spin2}.
-In this respect, it has also been realized that the performance of quantum sensors can be improved with non-Hermiticity \cite{ptsensing1,ptsensing2, nonhermitian_top_sensor1, nonhermitian_top_sensor2, pseduo_herm_sensor,mcdonald2020}.
+Over time, it has been realized that such systems can have great influences in different branches of physics ranging from optics \cite{guo2009,Wimmer2015} to electronics \cite{schindler2011}, Bose-Einstein condensates \cite{kreibich2014} and many-body physics \cite{SongReal, PTSymmetry_network,PTSymmetry_tighbinding_2, PTSymmetry_tighbinding_4, PTSymmetry_tightbinding_1, PTSymmetry_spin1, PTSymmetry_spin2}.
+Further, it was shown that the performance of quantum sensors can also be improved with non-Hermiticity \cite{ptsensing1,ptsensing2, nonhermitian_top_sensor1, nonhermitian_top_sensor2, pseduo_herm_sensor,mcdonald2020}.
 Interestingly, the optimal time required to evolve the initial state to an orthogonal one can be made arbitrarily smaller with the non-Hermitian Hamiltonian \cite{wang_cpb_2020} while the time scaling technique can also enhance the quantum control protocol in non-Hermitian systems \cite{impens_pra_2021}.

 Motivated by the advantages provided by non-Hermitian systems, we utilize non-Hermiticity to propose a set-up of a quantum battery.
 In particular, when the initial state of the battery is the ground states of the interacting and non-interacting Hamiltonian, we use \(\mathcal{PT}\)- as well as \(\mathcal{RT}\)-symmetric Hamiltonian to charge the battery.
 In both cases, we show that the power of the battery gets enhanced with the help of non-Hermitian charging Hamiltonian compared to their Hermitian counterparts.
 In particular, we identify a parameter region where such a beneficial role can be found.
 We demonstrate that the maximum power decreases with the anisotropy parameter of the $XY$ model as a battery in the \(\mathcal{PT}\)-symmetric case and as a charger in the \(\mathcal{RT}\)-symmetric scenarios although, for a fixed anisotropy, non-Hermiticity still provides a benefit over the Hermitian set-up.
 We also observe that the energy that can be extracted, measured via ergotropy \cite{Alicki}, coincides with the work output in the evolution and hence the power computed here quantifies both the storage as well as extractable power of the QB.